mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Siebel Account Aggregation running.
+Simple steps to get Salesforce and Siebel Account Aggregation running.

 ## Running on premise <a name="runonopremise"/>